 - Access the Developer tab of the Ribbon, and within the Controls group,

 click the More Controls button (highlighted in red, see Figure

 - This will bring up the More Controls dialog box that you can see in Figure

-2. Scroll down to select the Shockwave Flash Object option, and
+2. Select the Shockwave Flash Object option, and click OK.

 Figure 2: Select to place a Shockwave Flash Object control